obonaventure/cnp3/book/application/dns.rst

 `CNAME` (or canonical names) are used to define aliases.
 For example `www.example.com` could be a `CNAME` for `pc12.example.com` that is the actual name of the server on which the web server for `www.example.com` runs.

-.. sidebar:: Reverse DNS and in-addr.arpa
+.. note:: Reverse DNS and in-addr.arpa

  The DNS is mainly used to find the IP address that corresponds to a given name.
 However, it is sometimes useful to obtain the name that corresponds to an IP address.
 This done by using the `PTR` (`pointer`) `RR`.
 The `RData` part of a `PTR` `RR` contains the name while the `Name` part of the `RR` contains the IP address encoded in the `in-addr.arpa` domain.
 IPv4 addresses are encoded in the `in-addr.arpa` by reversing the four digits that compose the dotted decimal representation of the address.
 For example, consider IPv4 address `192.0.2.11`.
 The hostname associated to this address can be found by requesting the `PTR` `RR` that corresponds to `11.2.0.192.in-addr.arpa`.
 A similar solution is used to support IPv6 addresses, see :rfc:`3596`.